sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 ## Automate - Table Creation  :octicons-feed-tag-16:
-Now lets automate the creation off all the tables using a Python script.
-We'll add this python code into a "Python Worksheet".
-We'll want to fill in our "catalog integratio nname" and "external volume name" that we got from fivetran.
+Now let's automate the creation of all the tables using a Py.
+We'll add this python code into a "thon scriptPython Worksheet".
+We'll want to fill in our "catalog integration name" and "external volume name" that we got from fivetran.

 === ":octicons-image-16: Example"